How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 Unfortunately, there is no way to get out of it.
-Cleaning is just something everyone has to do.
-And I am not here to share with you any big secret that will keep your house clean without lifting a finger.
+Cleaning needs to be done and is something everyone has to do.
+And I am not here to share with you any big secret that will keep your house clean without lifting a finger.Ā

 It still needs to be done.